Skip to content

 1. Navigate to an existing form

-2. At the desired point in the form, click + Section > Import Section Block.
+2. At the desired point in the form, in between sections click the Import section block button.

 3. Browse or search for the section block you want to import.

-4. Click Insert to add it to your form.
+4. Click Select to add it to your form.

 NOTE: Once imported, the section is locked.
 You can’t edit the section inside the form - changes must be made in the original section block.